ntk148v/til/linux/network-performance-ultimate-guide.md

 ### 2.2.
 Interrupt Coalescence (IC) - rx-usecs, tx-usecs, rx-frames, tx-frames (hardware IRQ)

 - Move on to step (5), hard interrupt - HardIRQ.
 NIC enqueue references to the packets at receive ring buffer queue rx until rx-usecs timeout or rx-frames, then raises a HardIRQ.
 This is called *Interrupt coalescence*:
-  - The amount of traffic that a network will receive (number of frames) `rx/tx-frames`, or time that passes after receiving traffic (timeout) `rx/tx-usecs`.
+  - The amount of traffic that a network will receive/transmit (number of frames) `rx/tx-frames`, or time that passes after receiving/transmitting traffic (timeout) `rx/tx-usecs`.
     - Interrupting too soon: poor system performance (the kernel stops a running task to handle the hardIRQ)
     - Interrupting too late: traffic isn't taken off the NIC soon enough -> more traffic -> overwrite -> traffic loss!